Junya-Takaesu/my-bash-environment/README.md

 fi
 ```

-## .custom-env directory is gitignored
+## `sources/custom-hooks/.hooks/` directory is gitignored

-Put any script files specific to a certain machine under .custom-env directory.
+Put any script files specific to a certain machine under `sources/custom-hooks/.hooks/` directory.
 For example, some scripts are unique to Mac, or other scripts are unique to Winsows.